tenekev/immich-auto-stack/README.md

   <img width="570" src="images/stacks.png" />
 </p>

-Immich has a stacking functionality. the act of stacking assets is not accessible through the UI.
-It is accessible via the API.
+Immich has a stacking functionality.
+The act of stacking assets is not accessible through the UI thus most people aren't aware of it.
+Stacking is only accessible via the API at the moment.

 This is a simple, yet highly configurable Python script, dressed as a Docker container, that stacks together photos, based on certain criteria.